convictional/engineering-interview/README.md

 You can view the API contract more easily in the [swagger editor](https://editor.swagger.io/), or with a tool such as [insomnia designer](https://insomnia.rest/products/designer/)

-Docker can be used to create a much more robust startup process, especially if you are using a language like Python or NodeJS
+Consider using Docker to create a much more robust startup process, especially if you are using a language like Python or NodeJS

 ## Metrics